-The exceptions are that students who wish to take the Foundation Year Programme (FYP), the Bachelor of Journalism (Honours), the Bachelor of Journalism (BJ) and the Master of Journalism (MJ) must be enrolled at King's while they are taking the programme, and students cannot enrol in diploma or certificate programmes while enrolled at King's.
+The exceptions are that students who wish to take the Foundation Year Programme (FYP), the Bachelor of Journalism (Honours), the Bachelor of Journalism (BJ) and the Master of Journalism (MJ) must be enrolled at King's while they are taking the programme.

-Most King's BA or BMus or BSc students take FYP (either the fourcredit or the three-credit version) in their first year, but there are also many who do not.
+Most King's BA or BMus or BSc students take FYP (either the four-credit or the three-credit version) in their first year, but there are also many who do not.
 These are students who want to belong to the King's Community while taking a regular slate of first-year courses in the Dalhousie College of Arts & Science.